Launceston Airport: Terminal

-In 2009 a A$20m expansion program commenced that included two new gate lounges and two new baggage carousels and a 1000m² expansion of the main landside passenger lounge, with views of the apron and runway.
+In 2009 a A$20m expansion program commenced that included two new gate lounges and two new baggage carousels and a 1000 m^{2} expansion of the main landside passenger lounge, with views of the apron and runway.
 The redeveloped terminal was officially opened on 12 March 2010 by the Premier of Tasmania, David Bartlett.

 In 2022 Launceston Airport commenced a A$100m redevelopment, the largest expansion in its history.
 The project includes expansion of the Check-in Hall, security area, new food and beverage outlets, expansion of the Launceston Store and a larger Arrivals Hall to be rolled out within five years.

-The airport opened new food and beverage outlets Gatty's Bar and Liv Eat in July 2025 and expects to open a new Kanamaluka cafe in spring 2025 along with a super-sized Launceston Store boasting 50% larger footprint with store in store concept.
-The Launceston Store which sells both convenience items and stocks the very best of Tasmanian artisan produce, wine, spirits, art, craft and gifts.
+The airport opened new food and beverage outlets Gatty's Bar and Liv Eat in July 2025, followed by Kanamaluka café later in 2025 and an expanded Launceston Store.
+The Launceston Store sells convenience items and Tasmanian artisan produce, wine, spirits, art, craft and gifts.

 In August 2023, the new check-in hall opened, commencing the first stage of the airport's infrastructure development to improve the passenger experience.

 Supported by the State and Federal governments, the project doubled the size of the airport's check-in hall, with an additional 650 square metres offering space for self-check-in equipment and an easier security experience.

-The 13th of December 2023 marked the completion of the first phase in the terminal expansion, with new state-of-the-art security screening technology becoming available for airport visitors.
+13 December 2023 marked the completion of the first phase in the terminal expansion, with new state-of-the-art security screening technology becoming available for airport visitors.

 Airlines and destinations

 The Qantas Group is the dominant operator at Launceston airport, with Jetstar operating up to six daily flights to/from Melbourne, up to two daily flights to/from Sydney and up to one daily flight to/from Brisbane throughout the year.
 QantasLink operates up to four flights daily to/from Melbourne, up to two daily flights to/from Sydney and seasonal services to/from Brisbane.

 Virgin Australia operates up to four daily flights to/from Melbourne, one daily flight to/from Sydney, between four and seven flights per week to/from Brisbane as well as a number of seasonal flights to/from Adelaide and Perth.

-Sharp Airlines offer up to three flights a day to Flinders Island and up to two flights a day to King Island via Burnie.
+Sharp Airlines offer daily direct flights to Flinders Island and King Island.

-Airlines of Tasmania provide twice weekly services to both Cape Barren Island and Hobart, in addition to light aircraft charter.
+Par Avion provide a twice weekly service to Cape Barren Island under the Remote Air Services Subsidy (RASS) scheme. in addition to light aircraft charter.

-Bonza commenced flights to and from the Gold Coast in November 2023, with flights departing regularly all year round.
-Flights to and from the Sunshine Coast commenced in March 2024, before the airline ceased a month later.